CoderKingQ/Monopoly/README.md

 Raul Hoyos-Jimenez
 Ese Iyamu

-#MILESTONE 1
+# MILESTONE 1
 In this milestone, players are able to play the game via keyboard.
+The player is able to roll the dice and depending on the state of the space on the board where they land, they would be able to do the following:- pass on a property, purchase a property, pay rent if owned by another player.
+The player would also be able to check their status in the game.
+Once their turn is over, they would pass the dice to the next player.

 # Deliverables:
 ### Project Code: